MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 When you implement this approach, important to consider your recovery time objective (RTO) and recovery point objective (RPO) carefully:

 - **Recovery time:** If a regional outage does occur, you might need to rebuild your solution in another Azure region, which impacts your recovery time.
 Consider deploying your infrastructure as code so that you can quickly redeploy into another region during a major disaster.
+Ensure that your deployment tools and processes are just as resilient as your applications, so that you can use them to redeploy your solution even when you have an outage.
 - **Recovery point:** Your backup frequency determines the amount of data loss you might experience (your recovery point).
 You can typically control the frequency of backups so that you can meet your RPO.

 | Architectural Concern | Impact |